prpole/dissertation/chapter3/norris_capitalocene.md

-eucalyptus was introduced to California in the 1850s by farmers “impressed with the splendid proportions and rapid development of the genus in its native habitat” of Australia.[@state_board_of_forestry_handbook_1908 5] Its presence across the state made it the logical candidate to meet the growing demand for wooden railroad-ties, which continually increased as the tentacular train routes of the Central Pacific Railroad spread across the American West starting in the 1860s.
+eucalyptus was introduced to California in the 1850s by farmers “impressed with the splendid proportions and rapid development of the genus in its native habitat” of Australia.[@state_board_of_forestry_handbook_1908 5] Its presence across the state would make it the logical candidate to meet the growing demand for wooden railroad-ties, which progressively increased as the tentacular train routes of the Central Pacific Railroad spread across the American West in the decades to come.
 California farmers were wooed into planting Eucalyptus trees commercially in anticipation of the coming hardwood shortage---among them, albeit somewhat later, Jack London, who annotated articles on the promise of eucalyptus farming and was even